 What happened here?
 These trees appear to have collapsed like dominoes.
 The fallen trees were part of plantations planted in the 1930’s by the Civilian Conservation Corps and were to be maintained (i.e. trimmed) every 10-15 years.
 With the onset of WWII the plantations were all but forgotten.
 Fast forward to 2012, we now have a tangle of trees growing close to one another.
 Hurricane Sandy came and knocked the trees down.
 Ross explained that in general other than habitat for Northern Goshawks and Red Squirrels, plantations are a monoculture and do not provide the diversity most wildlife require.

-Hardwood trees that fell during the hurricane have become popular with White-Tail Deer who enjoy nibbling on sections of tree normally inaccessible.
+Hardwood trees that fell during the hurricane have become popular with White-Tailed Deer who enjoy nibbling on sections of tree normally inaccessible.

 Ross Kushner Praying Mantis Egg Case